ccao-data/ptaxsim/README.md

 1.  `year_vec` - A numeric vector of tax years
 2.  `pin_vec` - A character vector of Property Index Numbers (PINs)

-The output is a data frame containing the tax amount directed to each taxing district, by PIN and year.
+The output is a `data.table` containing the tax amount directed to each taxing district, by PIN and year.
 By default, `tax_bill()` can only generate *historic* tax bills; it cannot generate future or counterfactual bills.
 To generate future/counterfactual bills, you must